Skip to main content

 The National Forum on Youth Violence Prevention (the Forum) was established to build a national conversation concerning youth and gang violence that would increase awareness, drive action, and build local capacity to more effectively address youth violence through comprehensive planning.

-Conflict Resolution at School and on the Playground - Rutgers Center for Negotiation and Conflict Resolution
+Conflict Resolution at School and on the Playground - Rutgers New Jersey Policy Lab

-Rutgers Center for Negotiation and Conflict Resolution provides information, resources, and curriculum on conflict resolution in schools.
+Rutgers New Jersey Policy Lab provides information, resources, and curriculum on conflict resolution in schools.

 Earthquake Safety - Great Shakeout